Marek211299/english-for-designers/02-first-impression/index.md

 In the winter, I love hitting the slopes for some skiing in the mountains.
 When summer rolls around, I trade in my skis for a motocross bike and rev up the excitement.
 It's all about finding a balance between the artistic side of photography and the adrenaline rush of outdoor adventures.

+## Skills
+- I shoot with Canon
+- I prefer Apple but I can also use Windows
+- I know photoshop, Lightroom
+- My friend has become Ai

 ## Featured Projects

 I've chosen projects that I'm happy with and have moved me in the professional world to where I am now.
 I chose projects in the art world.
 Since I studied film from the beginning I share this stage of work as well.